 The fund is actively managed, which means that the portfolio manager takes active, independent investment decisions.
 The long term objective of the fund is to exceed the returns of the underlying market, defined as the benchmark index.
 Fund returns are determined by how the fund's investments in equities increase or decrease in value.
-The fund invests in equities that are primarily issued by companies in the U.S., as well as in Canada and Mexico, and thereby have a currency exposure in these markets.
-The thematic investment strategy provides for investments that occur in a limited area in which development is deemed to result in a structural change to the economy and society.
-This change provides favorable conditions for companies active within the area to create profitable growth over time.
-Our main themes are Demographics, Productivity, Lifestyles and the Environment.
+The fund invests over the long term in 16-35 equities issued by companies worldwide.
+Consequently, the fund has a currency exposure to these markets.
+Our focus is on constructing a portfolio of high-quality companies with a variety of drivers and good outlooks for reasonable valuations.
 International norms and guidelines for the environment, social responsibility and corporate governance are taken into consideration within the scope of the fund's investment focus.
 The fund applies an exclusion strategy for companies operating within the fossil fuels, military equipment, tobacco, cannabis, alcohol, commercial gambling and pornography segments/sectors.
 However, the fund may invest in companies or funds that invest in companies involved in power generation, distribution or services related to fossil fuels in those cases where the company is deemed to be transitioning its operations to more renewable energy.
 The fund may invest in derivative instruments as part of its investment focus.
 The fund may invest a maximum of 10% of the fund capital in fund units.
-We compare the fund's performance with Solactive ISS ESG Screened USA Index NTR.
+We compare the fund's performance with Solactive ISS ESG Screened Global Markets Index NTR.
 As the fund is actively managed the performance will over time deviate from this index.
 Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the prospectus.